Kenya (Robinson): Early life and education

-(Robinson)'s mother passed away during her first month of her MFA at Yale, an event which the artist states greatly influenced her time there.
+(Robinson)'s mother died during her first month of her MFA at Yale, an event which the artist states greatly influenced her time there.

 In 2011 (Robinson) was the subject of the short form documentary "I Have The Right" by Jenny Lam.

 Works

 2008-2010

 From her earliest major pieces, (Robinson) engaged with a variety of mediums and subjects.
 In 2008, the Museum of Contemporary African Diaspora Arts in Brooklyn, NY, featured her work in a solo exhibition, entitled "HAIRPOLITIC: The Pursuit of Nappiness'.
 The exhibition, in exploring contemporary perspectives on hair, "addressed the unwritten rules and politics of culture and how they affect what we consider beautiful."

 Two years later, (Robinson) produced a variation of HAIRPOLITIC as a solo exhibition at the Thomas Center in her hometown of Gainesville.
 This exhibition, "HAIRPOLITIC: Pomade in America," featured some work from her earlier exhibit, but also incorporated new multimedia.

 In addition to these solo displays, (Robinson)'s work appeared in a number of group exhibitions during this time in New York and New Jersey.
 She also had a number of performance art pieces featured in notable venues, including the Museum of Modern Art, the Wall Street Gallery, Recess Activities, and the Museum of Contemporary African Diaspora Arts.